 What is the Work Programme?

 If you have been struggling with mental health issues, the Work Programme is here to provide support to help you get into work.
-If you are in the Work-Related Activity Group (WRAG), you may have to take part but if you are in the support group, taking part is your choice.
+If you are in the Work-Related Activity Group (WRAG - also known as Limited Capability for Work), you may have to take part but if you are in the support group, taking part is your choice.

 Different organisations run the Work Programme in different areas but these organisations are all called ‘providers’.